 In simple terms, inverter efficiency refers to how well an inverter converts DC electricity into usable AC power.
 No inverter is 100% efficient—some energy always gets lost as heat during the conversion.
 Most modern inverters have efficiency ratings between 90% and 98%.

-If you feed 1000 watts of DC power into your inverter and it outputs 950 watts of AC power, your inverter efficiency is 95%.
+Let’s break it down: If you feed 1000 watts of DC power into your inverter and it outputs 950 watts of AC power, your inverter efficiency is 95%.
+The other 50 watts were lost in the conversion process—mostly as heat.

 It might not sound like much, but over time, these small losses can add up, especially in large systems or off-grid setups where every watt counts.